PrimeTimeTran/seepdeep-fe/plan/content/code/dp.md

 # Dynamic Programming

-To prepare for dynamic programming, it's essential to grasp some fundamental techniques:
+To prepare for dynamic programming(dp), it's essential to grasp some fundamental techniques:

-- Understanding Recursion: Dynamic programming often involves breaking down a problem into smaller subproblems.
-Understanding recursion, how it works, and its implementation is crucial, as dynamic programming often builds upon recursive solutions.
+- Recursion: DP often involves breaking down a problem into smaller subproblems.
+Understanding recursion, how it works, and its implementation is crucial, as DP often builds upon recursive solutions.

-- Identifying Overlapping Subproblems: Dynamic programming relies on solving overlapping subproblems.
-Identifying these subproblems helps in applying dynamic programming techniques effectively.
+- Identifying Overlapping Subproblems: DP relies on solving overlapping subproblems.
+Identifying these subproblems helps in applying DP techniques effectively.

 - Memoization: This technique involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
-It's a top-down approach to dynamic programming and helps avoid redundant computations.
+It's a top-down approach to DP and helps avoid redundant computations.

 - Bottom-Up (Tabulation) Approach: This involves solving the problem iteratively, starting from the smallest subproblems and building up to larger ones.
 It typically requires using arrays or tables to store intermediate results.

-- Understanding Optimal Substructure: Dynamic programming problems exhibit optimal substructure, meaning the optimal solution to a problem can be constructed from the optimal solutions of its subproblems.
+- Understanding Optimal Substructure: DP problems exhibit optimal substructure, meaning the optimal solution to a problem can be constructed from the optimal solutions of its subproblems.
 Recognizing and utilizing this property is essential.

-- State Representation: Formulating the problem in terms of states and transitions is crucial for dynamic programming.
+- State Representation: Formulating the problem in terms of states and transitions is crucial for DP.
 Each state represents a specific configuration of the problem, and transitions denote how the states are connected.

-- Choosing the Right Data Structure: Depending on the problem, choosing the appropriate data structure for storing intermediate results can significantly impact the efficiency of dynamic programming solutions.
+- Choosing the Right Data Structure: Depending on the problem, choosing the appropriate data structure for storing intermediate results can significantly impact the efficiency of DP solutions.
 Common data structures include arrays, matrices, hash maps, and trees.

-- Practice, Practice, Practice: Dynamic programming can be challenging to grasp initially, but like any skill, practice is key.
-Solve a variety of dynamic programming problems to familiarize yourself with different patterns and techniques.
+- Practice, Practice, Practice: DP can be challenging to grasp initially, but like any skill, practice is key.
+Solve a variety of DP problems to familiarize yourself with different patterns and techniques.

-By mastering these fundamental techniques, you'll be well-prepared to tackle dynamic programming problems effectively.
+By mastering these fundamental techniques, you'll be well-prepared to tackle DP problems effectively.
 Start with simpler problems and gradually move on to more complex ones as you build your understanding and confidence.

 # 70. Climbing Stairs